European University Consortium for Pharmaceutical Sciences

 - University College London – School of Pharmacy (United Kingdom)

-- Leiden Academic Centre for Drug Research and Vrije Universiteit Amsterdam (The Netherlands, joint partners)
+- Leiden University – Leiden Academic Centre for Drug Research (the Netherlands)

 - University of Copenhagen – Drug Research Academy (Denmark)